-In advance of a talk Martin Creed will give at Sotheby's Institute in London on December 11, MA Contemporary Art students offer their thoughts on the artist's style, impact, and some of the his most rememberable works.
-Here, Rakesh Sidhu discusses four of the artist's installations.
+On the occasion of a talk Martin Creed gave at Sotheby's Institute in London, MA Contemporary Art students offered their thoughts on the artist's style, impact, and some of the his most rememberable works.
+Here, Rakesh Sidhu, a MA Contemporary Art student, discusses four of the artist's installations.

 "Art's just a word."

 "Artists make things, stupid objects which get used as art."

 Both of the remarks above are by the artist Martin Creed.
 They may not sum up his practice, which covers painting, sculpture, video, performance, and music, but they do uncover an aspect of it.
 Perhaps his most notorious piece is Work 227, Lights Going On and Off (2001), which won the Turner Prize and resulted in predictable outrage.
 The genial Creed took it in his stride.

 At first viewing, Creed's work is marked by, amongst other things, the absurd, silliness, play, and whimsy.
 However, alongside the playfulness and outwardly dadaesque absurdity, there is pattern and order.
 Indeed, there is method in the surface madness.
 Creed's work is not conventionally titled; what you have instead is a taxonomy of numbered works, the number of each piece placing it in time and space.
 Absurdity is rationalized; not giving a title to a work allows for ambiguity, openness of interpretation, and autonomy.

 Work No. 2811 (2017)